 We climb steadily up the trail to Dingboche.
 We come to a collapsed suspension bridge on the trail.
 Normally we would have taken this bridge to cross Imja Khola, which is flowing a great distance down below.
 The bridge collapsed during the last monsoon and hasn’t been rebuilt.
 We descend down to Imja Khola, cross a small bridge over it, and ascend back to the trail.
 This adds to our challenge.
 We take a rest stop.

 We can see the American high school students crossing the river way down below.
 Soon they pass us, like a fast train.
 One of the teachers and a guide are walking in front of their line; the other teacher and a guide are at the back of the line.
 The students walk past us, talking and giggling.
 I think this might be the group that passed us on our way to Namche Bazar.

 After another steady climb we descend into the village of Pangboche and stop for lunch.
 We order our now standard Dal-Bhat for lunch.

 From Pangboche we continue the climb.
 We cross a bridge over the confluence of waters from Khumbu glacier and Ama Dablam glacier.
 This stream eventually feeds Imja Khola.

 Pramod is humming the song tum paas aye from the Bollywood film Kuch kuch hota hai.
-Later Ngima tells us that everybody in Nepal likes that film and its songs.
+Ngima tells us that everybody in Nepal likes that film and its songs.